blocky/attestation-service-examples/params_and_secrets/README.md

 can accept user input.

 There are two function input types:
-* Regular input parameters – Sent directly to Blocky AS server and passed to your function as-is.
+* Regular input parameters – Sent directly to the Blocky AS server and passed to your function as-is.
 These parameters are meant for data that does not require any special handling or security measures.
-* Secrets – Encrypted before being sent to Blocky AS Server and only decrypted inside the server.
+* Secrets – Encrypted before being sent to the Blocky AS Server and only decrypted inside the server.
 This protects the integrity of sensitive data as the key needed for decryption exists exclusively inside the Blocky AS Server.
 Secrets are designed for passing sensitive information such as personal data, API keys, or passwords.

 You'll learn how to pass input parameters and secrets by writing a function that extracts password protected user data.
-We will pass the user data using input parameters and the confidential access password using secrets.
+We will pass the data using input parameters and the confidential access password using secrets.

 * Note: Used [password protection mechanism](./extract.go) is very simple